manpagez: man pages & more

 can be changed with BIO_FLAGS_BASE64_NO_NL flag.

-For reading, first line should be at most 1024 bytes long including
+For reading, the first line of base64 content should be at most 1024

-newline unless the flag BIO_FLAGS_BASE64_NO_NL is set.
-Further input
+bytes long including newline unless the flag BIO_FLAGS_BASE64_NO_NL is

 BIO_flush() on a base64 BIO that is being written through is used to